wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 ### reAuthorizeExistingAuthResource method

-This method lets you update the account mappings in consent re authorization scenarios.
+This method lets you update the account mappings in consent reauthorization scenarios.

  - The account mappings are updated according to the additions/removals in the new authorization
- - Update the status of a consent with a provided status
+ - Updates the status of a consent with a provided status
- - Amend accounts
+ - Amends accounts

 ``` java
 boolean reAuthorizeExistingAuthResource(String consentID, String authID, String userID, Map<String, ArrayList<String>> accountIDsMapWithPermissions, String currentConsentStatus, String newConsentStatus) throws ConsentManagementException;
 ```
 ### reAuthorizeConsentWithNewAuthResource method

-This method lets you update the account mappings in consent re authorization scenarios.
+This method lets you update the account mappings in consent reauthorization scenarios.

  - The account mappings are updated according to the additions/removals in the new authorization
  - When reauthorizing with this method a new authorization resource is created
  - Existing authorizations are updated with a provided status
- - Update the status of a consent with a provided status
+ - Updates the status of a consent with a provided status
- - Amend accounts
+ - Amends accounts

 ``` java
 boolean reAuthorizeConsentWithNewAuthResource(String consentID, String userID, Map<String, ArrayList<String>> accountIDsMapWithPermissions, String currentConsentStatus, String newConsentStatus, String newExistingAuthStatus, String newAuthStatus, String newAuthType) throws ConsentManagementException;